 In disputes and litigation the primary challenge is to quickly identify:

 Often, we will attempt negotiation and alternate dispute resolution as suitable initial options.
 In any dispute a party should be ready to provide the attention and funding needed to properly manage the issue and any unavoidable litigation.
-Please contact us to get professional advice if you have any questions regarding dispute resolution and litigation.
+Please contact our Commercial Litigation Lawyers in Melbourne to get professional advice if you have any questions regarding dispute resolution and litigation..

 Certain agreements such as construction and insurance contracts set out a particular or initial method for dispute resolution such as arbitration.
 It is essential that the parties record their settlement when a compromise is reached and that the agreement comprehensively incorporates all relevant issues between the parties.